chocolateboy/cli-pasta/README.md

 # DESCRIPTION

 cli-pasta packages boilerplate code which is commonly copied 'n' pasted into Ruby CLI scripts to perform the following tasks:

-* set up a `SIGINT` handler to handle <kbd>Ctrl-C</kbd> in the same way as other CLI tools
+- set up a `SIGINT` handler to handle <kbd>Ctrl-C</kbd> in the same way as other CLI tools
-* set up a `SIGPIPE` handler to handle broken pipes in the same way as other CLI tools
+- set up a `SIGPIPE` handler to handle broken pipes in the same way as other CLI tools

-These tasks are executed by loading the corresponding files, either separately e.g.:
+These tasks are executed by loading the corresponding files, either separately, e.g.:

 ```ruby
 require "cli-pasta/sigint"
 require "cli-pasta/sigpipe"
 ```

-Or as a group e.g.:
+Or as a group:

 ```ruby
 require "cli-pasta"